VisTrails/VisTrails/doc/usersguide/creating.rst

 For convenience, all the inputs and outputs of a module are not always shown in the canvas as ports.
 The ports that are shown by default are defined with the method signatures of a package.
 A full list of ports is available in the ``Module Configuraton`` window, which is accessed by clicking on the ``Configure`` button in the module information tab or pressing 'Ctrl-E' when a module is selected.
-Alternatively, module ports can be enabled/disabled by clicking in the left margin next to the port name in the ``Inputs`` or ``Outputs`` tabs of the ``Module Information`` tab (see Figure :ref:`Enabling <fig-enabling_ports>`).
+Alternatively, module ports can be enabled/disabled by clicking in the left margin next to the port name in the ``Inputs`` or ``Outputs`` tabs of the ``Module Information`` tab (see Figure :ref:`Enabling the GetRadius port from the Module Information tab <fig-enabling_ports>`).
 When enabled, an eye icon will appear to the left of the port name.
 New ports will appear on the module with a circle icon instead of a square to signify that they are not visible by default, but can be connected in the same way as the others.

+.. %TODO module_configuration.png should be changed to reflect v2.0.
+Caption: The module configuration window allows the hidden ports to be displayed.

+.. topic:: Try it now!

+   As an example of configuring a module port, select the ``vtkCylinder`` module in the canvas, select ``Outputs`` from the ``Module Information`` tab, and click in the left margin next to GetRadius (see Figure :ref:`Enabling the GetRadius port from the Module Information tab <fig-enabling_ports>`).
+A new circle port should appear on the module.
+Next, add a new ``StandardOutput`` module from the basic modules and connect the output port for ``GetRadius`` to the input port of ``StandardOutput``.
+Upon execution, the value 0.25 is now output to the console.
+Figure :ref:`The vtkCylinder module... <fig-module_configuration>` shows the new workflow.

 .. _fig-enabling_ports:

 .. figure:: figures/creating/enabling_ports.png
    :align: center
+   :width: 4in

    Enabling the GetRadius port from the ``Module Information`` tab.

 .. _fig-module_configuration: